Tips to Save Time with Project Management Templates

 - The planned time for each resource

-Tips for writing project schedule template
+Tips for writing a project schedule template

 - Define goals: list down key deliverables and milestones.